CDCR History, Unlocking History

 The register of prisoners received also lists his crime as felony.
 While researching his name and the date range in historic newspapers, a much larger story was revealed.

-In the next installment of Unlocking History, we will cover how Johnson ended up in San Quentin.
+In the next installment of Unlocking History, we cover how Johnson ended up in prison.

 Story by Don Chaddock, Inside CDCR editor